sous-chefs/iis/README.md

 - max_proc: specifies the number of worker processes associated with the pool.
 - thirty_two_bit: set the pool to run in 32 bit mode, true or false

+##### App Pool Credentials (optional)
+- pool_username: specifies the username that the app pool runs under
+- pool_password: specifices the password for the user specified by `pool_username`
+- Note: both the username and password must be set

 ### Example

      #creates a new app pool